 Despite all these positive points, the notion of viscosity solutions had a little weakness: it only applies with the maximal efficiency when solutions are continuous and, this is even more important, when the Hamiltonians in the equations are continuous.
-This fact is a consequence of the keystone of the theory, namely the comparison result, which is mainly proved by the ``doubling of variables'' technic, relying more or less on continuity both of the solutions and the Hamiltonians.
+This fact is a consequence of the keystone of the theory, namely the comparison result, which is mainly proved by the ``doubling of variables'' technique, relying more or less on the continuity of both the solutions and the Hamiltonians.

 Yet, a definition of discontinuous solutions has appeared very early (in 1985) in Ishii \cite{I1} and a first attempt to use it in applications to control problems was proposed in Barles and Perthame \cite{BP1}.
-The main contribution of \cite{BP1} is the ``half-relaxed limit method'', a stability result for which only a $L^\infty$-bound on the solutions is needed.
-But this method, based on the Ishii's notion of discontinuous viscosity solutions for discontinuous Hamiltonians, uses discontinuous solutions more as an intermediate tool than as an interesting object by itself.
+The main contribution of \cite{BP1} is the ``half-relaxed limits method'', a stability result for which only a $L^\infty$-bound on the solutions is needed.
+But this method, based on Ishii's notion of discontinuous viscosity solutions for discontinuous Hamiltonians, uses discontinuous solutions more as an intermediate tool than as an interesting object by itself.